-Certificates that have expired or are not trusted by the IIS server are not be eligible for use and may well be hidden by the browser.
+Certificates that have expired will not be eligible for use and may well be hidden by the browser.

 2.3.3 Disabling TLS 1.3

 By default, TLS 1.3 is enabled on Windows Server 2022.
 The Self-Service Request Portal does not support TLS 1.3.